+Fair value measurements of the Authority's investments are as follows at June 30, 2019.

-The Authority's only investments, which are allocated at fair value, are in the County's pooled investments.
+- Investment in the County's pooled investments: valued at \$11,511,771.
 The County invests in numerous types of investments ranging all levels in the fair value hierarchy.
-Accordingly, County's pool investments are not an investment type that can be categorized in any particular level in the fair value hierarchy.
+Accordingly, the County's pool investments are not an investment type that can be categorized in any particular level in the fair value hierarchy. - Investments held by bond trustee: valued at \$770,917, invested in BlackRock Treasury Trust Institutional, a Level 1 input.